ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 Because a forwarder can not reliably tell how much time the downstream peer will need to satisfy the request - the choice of a resonable value for waiting period is a point of contention.

-It is constrained by these two factors:
+It is constrained by these factors:

+- keeping the in-memory record for too long means that there's going to be a limit on how many concurrent requests a peer can keep "in-flight", because memory is limited.
 - if the peer decides to time out prematurely (while downstream peers are still processing the request) then the effort of all the downstream peers will be wasted.
-- keeping the in-memory record for too long means that there's going to be a limit on how many concurrent requests a peer can keep "in-flight", because memory is limited.

-TBC
+- we should distinguish between unsolicited chunks and chunks that we received from the downstream after we stopped waiting for the response (timed out).
+After a certain period of time all responses will be treated the same because of the need to free the allocated resources (the in-memory record).

+Conversely the downstream should be informed when the upstream is no longer interested in the previously sent request, so it could free the used resources.
+This way the downstream won't return the chunk after the request has timed out, risking being punished.

 ### Peer rating

-When choosing a peer in relation to a given address - in addition to the distance between them - the Kademlia component will take into account several other factors:
+When choosing a peer in relation to a given address - in addition to the distance between them - the Kademlia component will take into account two other factors:

 - the historical performance of the given peer, both in terms of latencies and past occurences of protocol misalignments.
-- the accounting aspect, peers with whom we have higher credit will be preferred
+- the accounting aspect, peers with whom we have higher credit will be preferred.
+- we should also prioritise those downstream peers that managed to produce responses in a previously computed amount of time (that would take into consideration the average time needed for a hop multiplied by the expected number of hops needed to reach a target neighborhood).

+Kademila should be indexing peers by their proximity order and peers rating in order to prioritize peers based on their expected performance.

 ### Decision strategy